Al Ras Public Library

+History

 Al Ras Public Library was the first public library in Dubai, inaugurated by Sheikh Rashid bin Saeed Al Maktoum in 1963.

+The library underwent renovation work in September 2019.

+Collection

 The library includes more than 100,000 books in a number of languages and over 170 periodicals.
 The library has an activity room, audio-visual facilities, a reading hall, and a separate section for children's literature.

-The library announced that it was closing for renovation work in September 2019.
+Public transportation

 The nearest Dubai Metro station is Al Ras on the Green Line.

-Nowadays, the library is one of a number of Dubai Public Libraries.